rudycav/Ticket-Booking-System/README.md

   An online ticket booking system developed in PHP + HTML + MySQL where users can signup and login/ logout of their account.
 They are able to view tickets available for purchase and store their tickets in a cart.
 They are able to view their tickets after purchasing.
 User data such as purchase and contact information are store inside a database avaialable for retrieval.
-Database admins can view check the status of current users in the database.
+Database admins can view check the status of current users and other admins in the database.

 References: